kd-research/Techies/docs/03-Understand-Crew-Configurations.md

 ### 🔍 Why This Matters

-- The introduction is generated from the agent’s `goal`, `backstory`, and tools
+- The introduction is generated from the agent's `goal`, `backstory`, and tools
-- It reflects the **professional tone and scope** of the agent’s role
+- It reflects the **professional tone and scope** of the agent's role
-- It’s a great way to validate your intent and ensure consistency in design
+- It's a great way to validate your intent and ensure consistency in design

 > 🧪 Try this yourself after dumping a crew:
 > ```bash